The Depths (2019 film)

-The Depths (Les profondeurs) is a Canadian short drama film, directed by Ariane Louis-Seize and released in 2019.
+The Depths (Les profondeurs) is a 2019 Canadian short drama film, written and directed by Ariane Louis-Seize.
 The film stars Geneviève Boivin-Roussy as Justine, a young woman grieving her mother's recent death at the mother's lakefront cabin, who decides to go diving in the lake after finding a scuba suit among her mother's possessions.

 The film premiered at the 2019 Toronto International Film Festival.
 It was subsequently screened at the Cinéfest Sudbury International Film Festival, where it won the Audience Choice Award for Best Short Film.